Scribe. Scribe Media. Book in a Box. These are all terms to describe one of the major publishing companies in the self-publishing space.

 #1 – Scribe Blog

 If you are looking for another area that offers free resources, Scribe Media has a robust catalog of blog posts on the Scribe Blog.
-Expertly written by both in-house writers and guest post blogs, the content is top-notch and designed to help customers (and potential clients) navigate through the trenches of book publishing.
+Written by both in-house writers and guest post blogs, the content is top-notch and designed to help customers (and potential clients) navigate through the trenches of book publishing.

-#2 – Scribe Book School: Free Courses
+#2 – Scribe Book School

 One of the best features of Scribe Media is the free book publishing courses offered.
 These courses are high-quality, full video content, with step-by-step instructions.